zlab-foss/raspberryPiQuickStart/raspberryPiQuickStart.md

 <br>

-## what is a virtual environment and why you are asked to create one for most codes?
+## How to create and activate a virtual environment, what is a virtual environment and why you are asked to create one for most codes?
 [You will find the answer HERE](https://realpython.com/python-virtual-environments-a-primer/#activate-it)

 <br>